MaryamAsgarinezhad/obsidian/AI/Reliability and trustworthiness/Poisoning.md

 ![[Pasted image 20240909112001.png]]

-We aim to keep test accuracy unchanged (for not being easy to mitigate) while having the ==controler== for targeted misclassification (described above).
+We aim to keep test accuracy unchanged (for not being easy to mitigate) while having the ==control== for targeted misclassification (described above).

 ![[Pasted image 20240909112705.png]]
 ![[Pasted image 20240909112746.png]]